SolarWinds hackers accessed Microsoft source code, the company says

 WASHINGTON (Reuters) -The hacking group behind the SolarWinds compromise was able to break into Microsoft Corp and access some of its source code, Microsoft said on Thursday.

-In a blog post, Microsoft said its investigation had turned up irregularities with a “small number of internal accounts” and that one of the accounts “had been used to view source code in a number of source code repositories.”
+In a blog post, Microsoft said its investigation into the SolarWinds breach had turned up irregularities with a “small number of internal accounts” and that one of the accounts “had been used to view source code in a number of source code repositories.”
+It added that the account had no ability to modify the code.

-It is not clear how many or specifically which source code repositories the hackers were able to access.
-A Microsoft spokesman declined to elaborate on the blog post.
+Slavin said he was also worried by the possibility that the SolarWinds hackers were poring over Microsoft’s source code as prelude for something more ambitious.

+“To me the biggest question is, ‘Was this recon for the next big operation?’” he said.

-Microsoft said the hijacked account did not have the ability to modify any Microsoft code.
-The blog post further added it has found no evidence of access “to production services or customer data.”
+In its blog post, Microsoft said it had found no evidence of access “to production services or customer data.”

 “The investigation, which is ongoing, has also found no indications that our systems were used to attack others,” it said.